TM Garret: Awards and recognition

 On December 5, 2014, Garret and his artist Jimmy Miles were awarded with a resolution from the Alabama State Senate, signed by Senator Roger Bedford Jr.

-In 2014 he helped promote T. Graham Brown's duet "He'll Take Care of You" with Vince Gill, a song from Brown's album Forever Changed which was nominated for a Grammy in the category of Best Roots Gospel Album.
+In 2014 he helped promote T. Graham Brown's duet "He'll Take Care of You" with Vince Gill, a song from Brown's album Forever Changed, which was nominated for a Grammy Award in the category of Best Roots Gospel Album.

 In 2015 Garret was nominated for Manager of the Year and Videographer of the Year at the annual Nashville Universe Awards.

 Published works

 Garret published two books in Germany under his birth name, Achim Schmid.
 Umsatzmaschine Leads – Der richtige Umgang mit Leads ("Moneymaker Leads – How to successfully use Leads") was published in 2012 by TPV Verlag, and his autobiography Vergessene Erinnerung - Bis Alles in Scherben fällt ("Forgotten Memory - Until everything falls apart") was released on Edition Widerschein in September 2016.

-Garret is currently working on a new book, which is supposed to be published in English.